Make it Right

 "Make it Right" is operated as a collaboration between the SFDA and two organizations which bring unique expertise to the program: Community Works West, which facilitates the conferences, and Huckleberry Youth Programs, which leverages its extensive knowledge of community-based resources to support the youths as they fulfill their agreements.
 The Restorative Justice Project at Impact Justice, a national innovation and research center, partnered with the SFDA to launch Make it Right and provides ongoing technical assistance to members of the collaboration.
 Make it Right's operation is made possible through funding from the San Francisco Department of Children, Youth and Their Families and the Zellerbach Family Foundation.

 In order for Make it Right to be a model that provides a meaningful alternative to the traditional juvenile justice system, restorative practices must be evaluated in a deliberate, statistically sound way.
-Preliminary results indicate Make it Right significantly reduces recidivism, however, we are continuing our formal evaluation of the program.
+Preliminary results indicate Make it Right significantly reduces recidivism; formal evaluation currently is being conducted by California Policy Lab.